 City Hall offices will close at 2 p.m. today due to the winter storm.
 Offices will reopen at 8:30 a.m. tomorrow, Thursday, March 21.

-Mayor Cahill has released a budget statement for the 2018 calendar year, discussing proposed plans for the year in a number of projects, services and initiatives in the City of New Brunswick.
+Mayor Cahill has released a statement discussing proposed budget and citywide plans for the year in a number of projects, services and initiatives in the City of New Brunswick.
 The Mayor’s letter is available below in full text or by clicking the graphic.
-Dear Residents, Taxpayers, and Members of the City Council: […]
+Dear Residents, Taxpayers, and Members of the City Council: I have submitted […]

 Non-essential City Hall offices will be closed tomorrow, Wednesday, March 7, due to the inclement weather.
 All offices will reopen at 8:30 a.m.
 Thursday, March 8.